buymeagoat/Selenite/docs/AI_COLLAB_CHARTER.md

 - Fallbacks: if a chosen ASR/diarizer/backend is unavailable, log and fall back to a viable option; do not fail the job solely for that reason.
 - Admin gating: user-facing "advanced" options (ASR/diarization/speaker count/extra flags) must respect admin settings; defaults stay simple for regular users.
 - Runbooks: prefer scripted runners over ad hoc commands.
 For tests, use `run-tests.ps1` with appropriate flags.
 For setup, use `bootstrap.ps1` from repo root.
 Avoid improvisation unless necessary.
+- Pre-flight: before modifying or committing code, run `./scripts/pre-flight-check.ps1` and resolve failures.
+It enforces endpoint authentication, detects hardcoded credentials/IPs, and warns about unguarded logging.
+- Test proof: after changes, run `./run-tests.ps1 -SkipE2E` (or stricter) and allow it to stamp `.last_tests_run`; cite the outcome in your summary.
+- Debug artifacts: keep temporary diagnostics under the gitignored `/scratch` directory (see README guidelines).
+Never ship raw HTML/PS1 diagnostics or hardcoded IPs/credentials in `frontend/dist` or source-remove them (and any tooling that copies them) before committing unless a specific PRODUCTION_TASKS entry scopes them.
 - Session startup: read/acknowledge this charter (and `AGENTS.md` if present) at the start of each collaboration.

 ## Execution Order (per interaction)